 The altar and the sacrament of the Eucharist

 Every architectural space has a gravitational center, one that may be spatial or symbolic or both; for the medieval church, the altar fulfilled that role.
-This essay will explore what transpired at the altar during this period as well as its decoration, which which was intended to edify and illuminate the worshippers gathered in the church.
+This essay will explore what transpired at the altar during this period as well as its decoration, which was intended to edify and illuminate the worshippers gathered in the church.

 The Christian religion centers upon Jesus Christ, who is believed to be the incarnation of the son of God born to the Virgin Mary.